SepulchralVerdigris/path2victory/Base Game.md

 | **Neutral** | 👁️ Lawful neutral | ⚖ True neutral | 🌀 Chaotic neutral |
 | **Evil** | ✊Lawful evil     | 👿 Neutral evil | ⛈ Chaotic evil    |

 **Size:** How large the monster is.
 Tiny, Small and Medium creatures occupy a single square (1” by 1”).
 Large creatures occupy four squares (total 2” by 2”), Huge creatures nine squares (total 3” by 3”) and Gargantuan creatures sixteen squares (total 4” by 4”).
 Miniatures usually sit on a circular or square base the same width as the space that the creature occupies.

-**Tags:** Any details about the creature, like its body shape or origin.
+**Traits:** Any details about the creature, like its body shape or origin.
 These have no effect by default, but some powers will refer to them (for example, a spell that affects beasts will affect a basilisk).

-**Level:** The relative power of the creature, from -1 to 14.
+**Level:** The creature’s relative power, from -1 to 14.

 ### Stats

 Each creature has eight stats.

-**Fight:** A creature’s Fight is how likely it is to hit with a strike (like a sword blow, an arrow shot or targeted spells).
+**Fight:** Fight is how likely a creature is to hit with a strike (like a sword blow, arrow shot or targeted spell).

 **Armor:** A creature’s Armor is how hard it is to hit with a strike.